desaiashu/maya/README.md

 In progress:

-- Create new message, select protocol, select AIs
+- Taking a break!

 Next up:

+- Testflight
 - Build more discussion protocols
+- Force participant set for certain protocols
-- Adding other users in chat
+- Adding other humans in chat
 - Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond

 Pre-launch: